V3R v1.4 — What's New

 Toggling ink layers off no longer leaves ghost matte on the foil

-Hiding an ink layer used to leave its dim contribution baked into the substrate's foil reflection until another layer was toggled.
-The ink-layer checkbox handler is now centralised through the same path that drives the holographic-film coverage mask and varnish refresh, so every visibility change — including bulk Show All / Hide All — rebuilds the foil ink-matte mask cleanly.
-The ghost is gone.
+The ink-layer checkbox handler is now centralised through the same path that drives the holographic-film coverage mask and varnish refresh, so every visibility change rebuilds the foil ink-matte mask cleanly.

 Neon & ECG opacity